henrybourne/henrybourne.github.io/_portfolio/calrec-argo.markdown

 So, during my last two years at the company, I was tasked with leading design and development of the next generation of large format Calrec audio mixers.
 In 2017, I left the company with detailed designs, specifications, and concepts, for them to execute.

-In September 2022, the new surface was finally launched, turning my work into reality.
-It's fundamentally the same design I left the company with in 2017.
-I'm humbled that they consider my work good enough to maintain and follow through into a product, many years later.
+In September 2022, the new surface was finally launched, largely unchanged from my designs.
+I’m humbled that they held my work in high enough regard that they continued to develop it into a functioning product many years later.

 Much respect as always to the talented R&D team, in executing and delivering this concept to the world.